BillyOh.com

 15. Keep it bare

 Consider whether interior walls are needed or not.
-If you’re just using your shed for storage and not spending any time in there, it’ll probably be fine without the extra insulation and cover.
+If you’re just using your shed for storage, it’ll probably be fine without the extra insulation and cover.

 But if you plan on spending more time in your shed, say, during winter, it’s better to have an interior wall and insulate it.
 This is also essential if you store sensitive items in cold temperatures.